realpython/python-guide/docs/writing/documentation.rst

 more information about a function, what it does, any exceptions it may raise, what it returns, or relevant details about the parameters.

-For more detailed documentation of code a popular style is the one used for the NumPy project, often called `NumPy style`_ docstrings.
+For more detailed documentation of code a popular style used, is the one used by the NumPy project, often called `NumPy style`_ docstrings.
 While it can take up more lines than the previous example, it allows the developer to include a lot more information about a method, function, or class. ::